 About George Eliot

-The George Eliot Archive team and its worldwide consultants aim to eliminate as much speculation as possible from the information presented by relying on primary documents, such as the author's letters and journals.
-Without the foundational work of Eliot scholars such as Gordon Haight, William Baker, John Rignall, Margaret Harris and Judith Johnson, our site would not be possible.
+The George Eliot Archive team and its consultant editors aim to eliminate speculation and bias by relying on primary documents, such as the author's letters and journals, whenever possible.
+Without the foundational transcriptions and editions of these documents by Eliot scholars such as Gordon Haight, William Baker, John Rignall, Rosemary Ashton, Margaret Harris and Judith Johnson, our site would not be possible.

 Our team of editorial consultants (John Burton, Constance Fulmer, Margaret Harris, Kathleen McCormack, Robert Muscutt, and John Rignall) have helped to verify the accuracy of this work, however, if you notice anything that looks incorrect, the errors are almost certainly ours at the George Eliot Archive and we invite you to send input and suggestions to the editor at email@example.com.